Climate Communications Toolkit

 Additional Resources

+The strategies, resources, and training in the Climate Communications Toolkit are meant to serve as a practical starting point for integrating behavioural insights into climate communications.
+For those wishing to dive deeper, we recommend exploring the following resources.
 We also encourage you to seek locally relevant resources—such as citizen surveys, climate plans, and other strategic documents—to ground your climate communications with community-specific information, perspectives, and priorities.
 You may find these types of local resources by connecting with municipal offices, First Nations, health units, and community groups.

 Climate communication resources